A minor investigation into the Bidens’ Major problem

 Is Major a Good Boy?
-The answer holds no bearing on the future of our republic, but to the extent that first family reflects the American experience, and owning dogs and being vexed by their behavior is a hallmark of American life, we in the Style section decided it was worth gnawing on, briefly, before sniffing our way to something more pressing.
+The answer holds no bearing on the future of our republic, but to the extent that the first family reflects the American experience, and owning dogs and being vexed by their behavior is a hallmark of American life, we in the Style section decided it was worth gnawing on, briefly, before sniffing our way to something more pressing.

 To begin with, we tried asking Mark Tobin, the president’s dog trainer.
 A former police officer and K-9 coordinator in Delaware, Tobin trained both Biden dogs.
 He had been game to talk about them in January, before the “biting incidents,” but this time he told The Post he had signed an agreement prohibiting him from talking to the press.
 He confirmed that he’s still working with the Biden dogs, but beyond that?
 “I can’t comment.”